-For more than 35 years, our firm has represented injured people in claims against insurance companies and government agencies that want to settle for the least amount of money possible.
+For more than 35 years, our firm has represented injured people in claims against insurance companies and government agencies.
 We bring that expertise to bear for every one of our clients, to ensure they receive the compensation and care they deserve.
-We are committed to the highest standards of quality, integrity and responsiveness to your needs.
+We are committed to the highest standards of quality, integrity, and responsiveness to your needs.
 Your physical and economic recovery is our first priority and we will act on your behalf, no matter the size of your claim or case.

 An award for damages following a trial is not a windfall to the injured victim.
 Damages are an amount that is intended to replace what has been lost.
 Plaintiffs in personal injury trials do not seek windfalls, but compensation for losses they have suffered due to no fault of their own.
 Although we always work to achieve a just and fair settlement, this is not always possible, and we will stand up to insurance companies and go to trial in the interest of achieving a just and fair result for our injured clients.

 It takes courage for injured victims to stand up to an insurance company to obtain a just and fair result.
 This is because insurance companies have deep pockets and they often try to intimidate average, hard-working people into accepting low settlements.
-As advocates for injured victims, we are passionate about our role in standing up to insurance companies to obtain a just and fair outcome, always mindful that we are not trying to recover money our clients’ are not entitled to.
+As advocates for injured victims, we are passionate about our role in standing up to insurance companies, always mindful that we are not trying to recover money our clients’ are not entitled to.

 We serve Vancouver Island South residents through our Victoria office and also maintain an office in Courtenay to serve residents of Vancouver Island North.